FennBoii/YTM-OP/README.md

     - allow site connection encrypting for the client's connection with eachother
     - finally add a 2nd release with all the newest updates

-[ The open code downloaded with git now works when compiled but when i build and package it, the system volume stays at 'undefined'.
-I am working on this. ]
+~~[ The open code downloaded with git now works when compiled but when i build and package it, the system volume stays at 'undefined'.
+I am working on this. ]~~

 <center>
+<b>FOR VOLUME TO BE ABLE TO BE TAKEN FROM YOUR PC, PUT THE "SVCL.EXE" INTO THE LOCATION OF YOUR INSTALLED "YTM-OP.EXE".</b>

 <b>THERE MAY BE ERRORS WHEN CLOSING AND MAYBE SOME DURING, I AM WORKING ON THESE JUST RESTART THE CLIENT OR ADD THE ISSUES TO "ISSUES" TAB</b>

 # YTM-OP